Image credits: Antti Pietakainen

 A way of life

 In the far northern reaches of Finland, Sweden and Norway, snowmobiles have become part of the way of life during the long winters.
 The machines are now a corner stone of every day life here, not only as they keep remote communities in contact with one another during winter but, they are also a key element in the local economy.

 Their introduction has transformed the lives of many locals and when they are used for recreation or by visitors, the environment is treated with a great deal of respect.

 Snowmobiles offer guests an exciting chance to experience the wilderness of these regions and to gain a better understanding of it as a result.About Snowmobiling

-Practically speaking, the immediate and far reaching impact of the introduction of the snowmobile has been a huge and lasting improvement on the communication between isolated and remote communities.
+Practically speaking, the introduction of the snowmobile has been huge, having a far-reaching impact on many lives, by helping to improve the communication between isolated and remote Arctic communities.

 Safety is of course at the heart of all we do.
 To drive a snowmobile you must be over 18 and have a full driving licence.
 You will be given a safety briefing and full instructions before you set off and you must respect the rules and the speed at which they can travel.
 You will be provided with a full safety and snowmobile letter at the time of booking.